 Our capital, Cardiff, is a UK top five retail location and a sporting and cultural destination while also being a ‘city of parks’, with more green space per person than any other core UK city.

-With world class venues such as the Principality Stadium and the Millennium Centre, Cardiff hosts major events, from international sport such as Ashes test cricket, FA Cup Finals and international rugby World Cups to international arts festivals.
+With world class venues such as the Principality Stadium and the Millennium Centre, Cardiff hosts major events, from international sports events to international arts festivals.

 Then there are some of the most competitive house prices in the UK as well as great educational opportunities, so affordability makes all this accessible for you and your team.

 This is a major factor in making staff retention levels here higher than the UK average - which means you don’t just get a great lifestyle in a Welsh Enterprise Zone, you also get a loyal workforce.